evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/pickle.rst

 .. warning::

-   The :mod:`pickle` module is not secure against erroneous or maliciously constructed data.
+   The :mod:`pickle` module is not intended to be secure against erroneous or maliciously constructed data.
 Never unpickle data received from an untrusted or unauthenticated source.

 Relationship to other Python modules